ThomasMertes/seed7/src/read_me.txt

                   characters.
 Instead Seed7 programs must always
                   use '/' as path delimiter.

+  MAP_ABSOLUTE_PATH_TO_DRIVE_LETTERS: Defined when absolute
+                                      paths (paths starting with
+                                      '/') should be mapped to
+                                      operating system paths
+                                      with drive letter.

   ESCAPE_SHELL_COMMANDS: Depending on the shell/os the C
                          functions system() and popen() need
                          to get processed shell commands.